Proximify/packman/README.md

     ]
 }
 ```

 The variables here are: `my-org`, `my-repo`, and the value of `url`.
 Everything else stays as shown.

-> Use a relative path for the "url" that is common to all members of your team.
-You can either start from your home directory with `~` or you can make it relative to the root project with `../`.
-The `~` is convenient for packages installed globally.
+> Use a relative path for the "url" that works for all the members of your dev team.
+You can either start from your home directory with `~/` or you can make it relative to the root project with `../`.
+The `~/` is convenient for packages installed globally.
 The `../` allows for more freedom as long as the package is not installed globally or that the relative path also works from the global `.composer` folder.

+### Combining Packman and Symlink Repositories

 It is fine and normal to have both symlink repositories and private once managed with <img src="docs/assets/proximify_packman.svg" width="25px" alt="packman icon" style="vertical-align:middle">.
 The symlink repositories will have higher precedence than the private ones.